nico-von/anticodex.xyz/shards/'La' is Italian for 'the'.md

 categories:
   - italian
 dateCreated: 2025-09-01T13:57:23+08:00
-dateModified: 2025-09-01T15:27:01+08:00
+dateModified: 2025-09-01T22:53:11+08:00
 ---
-'La' is Italian for 'the' as observed from the phrase 'la capitale' that literally means 'the capital'
+'La' is Italian for 'the' as observed from the phrase 'la [[Most English words ending in 'al' can be 'transformed' to Italian by simply adding an 'e' to the end|capitale]]' that literally means 'the capital'

 ### Excerpt
 ![[eleftheriouIntroductionItalianexcerptindex#^2txqc]]